 Urethral Reconstruction

 Urethral strictures and fistulas can develop after phalloplasty and metoidioplasty.
 Fistulas lead to leakage of urine from a hole (or holes) in the urethra.
 Strictures lead to narrowing of the urethra and a resultant weak urinary stream.
 Fistulas may heal on their own; strictures require reconstruction.
-Tracking your urinary symptoms over time will help determine the likelihood of having a urethral problem.
-One method is periodically testing your urine flow rate with uroflowmetry.
+Tracking a patient's urinary symptoms over time will help determine the likelihood of having a urethral problem, which is why regular followup with reconstructive urology is important.
+One metric used for followup is uroflowmetry.
+An easier at home test is to evaluate for an average flow rate.
+An average flow rate can be calculated by measuring urine volume (milliliters) and dividing it by time (seconds).